No guns allowed signs can be a hassle, even to law enforcers. Let’s talk about how to deal with the signs here.

 The topic of no gun is great to discuss with your like-minded Facebook friends.
 You can share experiences of what happened to you, where, and why.

-Organize a boycott.
+5. Organize a Boycott

 If an establishment has treated you rudely and asked you to leave because you were CCW, consider the Go-Nuclear option.
-Get loud and proud on the problem and organize a boycott of that store or business.
+Get loud and proud about the problem and organize a boycott of that store or business.
 Small groups can have a big impact (as our Declaration of Independence suggests) on the success or failure of a business.

 Contact Steve Albrecht at [email protected] or on Twitter @DrSteveAlbrecht